-Dosh raises $40M on $300M valuation as its cash back app passes $50M doled out to shoppers
+Dosh raises $40M on $300M valuation as its cashback app passes $50M doled out to shoppers

 “Our goal is to drive consumers into stores, and we have found that the cash stimulus really does create a change in consumer behavior,” he said.

-Today, Dosh is only in the US, and Wuerch said that international expansion is likely to come in 2020.
+Today, Dosh is only in the U.S., and Wuerch said that international expansion is likely to come in 2020.
 Whether that will come by way of organic growth or acquisition remains to be seen.
-In the UK, for example, Quidco provides a similar cash back experience to users.
+In the U.K., for example, Quidco provides a similar cashback experience to users.